Copywriting basics: How to boost conversions

 4. what is particularly important to the target group when making a purchase?

-Some people attach the greatest importance to a low price.
+Some people attach the greatest importance to a favourable price.
 Others are happy to pay more if the service is right.
-Know your target group's relationship to money and costs so that you can take this part into account in the text and possibly present it as an advantage.
+Know your target group’s relationship to money and costs so that you can take this part into account in the text and possibly present it as an advantage.

 How to find answers to these questions

-It's not easy to get precise answers here.
-But it's definitely worth it, so you should take your time.
-In my opinion, social media is one of the best places to find out about user behavior.
+It’s not easy to get precise answers here.
+But it’s definitely worth it, so you should take your time.
+In my opinion, social media is one of the best places to find out about user behaviour.

 An example: Your task is to create advertising copy for a company that manufactures sportswear.